thomassuedbroecker/watson-nlp-example-code-engine/README.md

-# Run Watson NLP for Embed with Code Engine on IBM Cloudr
+# Run Watson NLP for Embed with Code Engine on IBM Cloud

 This is example how to use Watson NLP based on the official example documentation:[IBM Watson Libraries for Embed](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home).